eigenbom/ascii-paint/README.txt

     make
     make install

-Then to run use run.sh
+Then run from within bin/